 You add a contact to your iPhone and it’s supposed to show up on all your devices automatically, right?
-Isn’t that what out iCloud is for?
+Isn’t that what iCloud is for?
 How come only some of my contacts are showing up on my iPhone?
 Why are only some of my contacts missing?
 How can I move all my contacts to one place so this problem doesn’t keep getting worse?

 I’ll start by clearing up confusion about “The Cloud”, explain why contacts are missing from your iPhone, iPad, or iPod, help you find out where your contacts, calendars, and other personal information is actually stored, and help you change some settings on your iPhone or iPad to get your contacts back under control.